asrahim88/EarLyRiders/README.md

 Live site link:- https://react-auth-135a7.web.app/

 1. Responsive for mobile and Desktop.
-2. Authentication with fireba-authentication
+2. Firebase using for Authentication
-3. Created by React.js and Material-UI
+3. 3.
+Created by React.js and Material-UI